webantic/react-draft-wysiwyg/README.md

 ![](http://i.imgur.com/tU7kJ6i.gif)

+## Change log

+* 19/07/18 - Added support for icon fonts in the toolbar

 ## Features
 - Configurable toolbar with option to add/remove controls.
 - Option to change the order of the controls in the toolbar.